fastapi/fastapi/docs/en/docs/deployment/deta.md

 </div>

 !!! tip
-    If you have problems installing the CLI, check the <a href="https://deta.space/docs/en/basics/cli?ref=fastapi" class="external-link" target="_blank">official Space Docs</a>.
+    If you have problems installing the CLI, check the official <a href="https://deta.space/docs/en/basics/cli?ref=fastapi" class="external-link" target="_blank">Space docs</a>.

 ## Login with the CLI

-Now login to Space from the CLI with:
+In order to authenticate your CLI, you will need an access token.
+To obtain this token, open the Teletype in your <a href="https://deta.space?ref=fastapi" class="external-link" target="_blank">Space Canvas</a>, click on Settings and then select Generate Token.
+Copy the token, run `space login`, and paste it into the CLI prompt.
+Upon entering the token and pressing enter, you should see a confirmation message.

 <div class="termy">